ukrainian-serge/metro_nashville_scooters_density/README.md

 #### Shapefiles for Nashville Promise Zone
 SUMD devices are thought to be of particular use in the [Promise Zone](https://www.nashville.gov/Mayors-Office/Promise-Zone/Basics.aspx) to help mitigate the "last mile" problem that exists in connecting people where they live to public transportation.

-Remember that you need to keep the shapefiles together.
-Even though you will point to the `.shp` file to create polygons, that file references other files in the `MDHA_Promise_Zones` folder to create the geoDataFrame.